ircv3/ircv3-specifications/extensions/chathistory.md

 #### Errors and Warnings
 If the server receives a `CHATHISTORY` command with missing parameters, the `NEED_MORE_PARAMS` error code SHOULD be returned.

-If the number of lines between the `start` and `end` parameters exceeds the `max_messages`, warn code `MAX_MSG_COUNT_EXCEEDED` SHOULD be returned.
+If the number of lines between the `start` and `end` parameters exceeds the `max_messages`, warn code `MAX_MESSAGES_EXCEEDED` SHOULD be returned.
 The command SHOULD continue to be processed as described above.

 If the target has no `chathistory` content to return or the user does not have permission to view the requested content, `NO_SUCH_NICK` or `NO_SUCH_CHANNEL` SHOULD be returned accordingly.